tkla/DiscordClone/README.md

 Account information will be saved on DB on Heroku, only salted and hashed passwords are stored on our DB.

 ## Basic User Guide of Currently Implemented Features
+1. Register for an account or use our Demo Login button for convenience.
+2. Once logged in you can create a server or join a server via direct url link.
+A server directory will be added in the future to allow for exploration.
+3. Select a server to open up the Community page.
+The first text channel will be selected by default.
+4. Choose a channel to display the posts and an input form will be shown to allow you to make your own posts.
+5. You can create a server by selected the + icon at the server navigation bar.
+6. Invite other people to join by sharing the url of your server.

 ## Planned Features